bob123456678/TrainControl/Readme.md

 **Limitations:**

-* Automatic layout download only works with CS2, not CS3 (static layout files can be loaded if desired)
+* Automatic layout download only works with CS2, not CS3 (static layout files can be used with CS3 if desired)
 * Central Station IP address must be manually entered (recommend configurating a static IP in your router)

 **Layouts and the CS3**